devfile/devworkspace-operator/doc/additional-configuration.md

 where `<storage-type>` is one of
 - `common`: Use one PVC for all workspace volumes, mounting Devfile volumes in subpaths within the common PVC
 - `ephemeral`: Replace all volumes with `emptyDir` volumes.
 This storage type is non-persistent; any local changes will be lost when the workspace is stopped.
 This is the equivalent of marking all volumes in the Devfile as `ephemeral: true`
-- `async`: Use emptyDir volumes for workspace volumes, but include a sidecar that synchronises local changes to a persistent volume as in the `common` strategy.
-This can potentially avoid issues where mounting volumes to a workspace on start takes a long time.
+- `async`: Use `emptyDir` volumes for workspace volumes, but include a sidecar that synchronises local changes to a persistent volume as in the `common` strategy.
+This can potentially avoid issues where mounting volumes to a workspace on startup takes a long time.

 ## Configuring project cloning
 The top-level Devfile attribute `controller.devfile.io/project-clone` can be used to configure how storage is mounted to workspaces.
 By default, the DevWorkspace Operator will add an init container to the workspace deployment that will clone any projects to the workspace before start.
 This can be disabled by setting `controller.devfile.io/project-clone: disable` in the attributes field: